 All Derbyshire Healthcare employees, Trust volunteers and students on clinical placements within the Trust will have access to the Library and Knowledge Service based at Kingsway Hospital in Derby.

-Book and journal requests - If you cannot find the book or journal article you're looking for in the library catalogue, the Library and Knowledge Service can usually obtain them for you through other routes.
+- Book and journal requests - If you cannot find the book or journal article you're looking for, the Library and Knowledge Service can usually obtain them for you through other routes.

-Electronic resources and OpenAthens - A wide range of information including journals, databases and alerting services, is available electronically via NICE Evidence Services.
-This includes nationally and locally purchased resources.
+- Electronic resources - A wide range of resources including journals, e-books, databases and alerting services, are available.

 Where can you find us?